JavadHosseinzadeh/system-identification/README.md

 # System Identification and Model Estimation

-This repository includes various MATLAB scripts for system identification, model estimation, and performance evaluation using four different methodologies.
+This repository includes various MATLAB scripts for system identification, model estimation, and performance evaluation using different methodologies.
 This project encompasses system identification techniques using recursive, iterative, and neural network-based approaches.

 ## Part I: Transfer Function Estimation and Discretization
 This part provides the development of a state-space and transfer function model of the system.
 It studies the system responses based on impulse, step, and frequency-domain analyses.